Yarra Plenty Regional Library: Eltham Library

 Eltham Library is one of two libraries in the Shire of Nillumbik.
+The library complex was officially opened on 22 May 1994 and replaced a previous library.
 The building is located in a historically significant setting adjacent to Shillinglaw Cottage, the timber trestle railway bridge and a number of old oak and peppercorn trees.
 It is a significant heritage listed building in the Nillumbik Shire.
-The local history collection reflects the history of the communities that made up the former Shire of Eltham from the 1840s.
-The library foyer incorporates a community art gallery.
-Exhibitions are managed through the Shire of Nillumbik.
-A sculpture of local author Alan Marshall by Marcus Skipper welcomes visitors to the library.
-In 2020, an outdoor artwork Dreaming Mural by Simone Thompson. was produced.
-In early 2021 a seed library was installed.

-The library complex was officially opened on 22 May 1994.
 It was designed by Melbourne architect Greg Burgess and won the Royal Australian Institute of Architects' Institutional Architecture Award in 1995.
 The setback, height of walls and the roof, materials and colours were chosen to complement its natural setting.
 14,100 mudbricks were made locally for the building.
-An extensive re-modelling and renovation took place in 2010, adding more space with the removal of the large circulation desk turning this into a reading corner, adding more computers.
-A new children's courtyard was also established at that time, designed by Jeavons Landscape Architects in collaboration with Greg Burgess Architects.